Student Opportunities through ACSI Europe

 ACSI Europe encourages students to grow through cross-cultural ministry and service opportunities.
 These experiences help students live out their faith in practical ways while building meaningful connections with others.DSC09578

 ACSI European schools can partner with schools around the world through the Great Commission Project, in partnership with Joshua Expeditions.
-Whenever possible, we also aim to facilitate Great Commission Project opportunities within Europe, providing students with practical, mission-focused experiences that strengthen both their faith and their character.
+Whenever possible, we also seek to facilitate these opportunities within Europe, providing students with practical, mission-focused experiences that strengthen both their faith and their character.

 3. Extracurricular Programs